binary-husky/beast-logger/README.md

     # ╰────────────────────────────────────────────────╯
     ```

-## Read Logs: The Usage of the Web Log Viewer
+## 〔Read Logs〕: The Usage of the Web Log Viewer

 Browse your logs in a local web app and copy structured entries with one click.